 Sharing his name is pointless.
 They all change names and identities constantly.
 He was different from the rest.
 In the beginning, he introduced himself as someone looking for friends around the world to inspire and learn from.
 He was from Denmark, but due to work had relocated to California.
 He didn’t have a tragic story to tell, he wasn’t struggling or in need of help, and he was always optimistic and full of fun stories to share.

 Day one, two, three came and went, and he never mentioned anything about love or money.
 He referred to me by name and was very respectful.
 Oh, did I mention he was also a Christian?
 He often asked me if I went to church, and made reference to God in his stories and experiences.
 We exchanged messages on Instagram for a month before he asked for my phone number.
 He wanted to talk and get to know me better.
-He was my first message in the morning and my last call at night: a daily ritual I was addicted to -- and he never missed a day.
+He was my first message in the morning and my last call at night: a daily ritual I was addicted to — and he never missed a day.
 This went on for months.
 I was craving this kind of attention and he was giving me the emotional support I used to have.
 He started dropping hints that he wanted to meet me, meet my family, and after five months he confessed his love and wanted to make it official.
-He would call me by my name but would add his last name, saying he was practicing for our future.
+He would call me by my name but would add his last name, saying he was practising for our future.
 In hindsight, all the signs were there.
 I guess I chose to ignore them, just like I did, years before, in my own marriage.
 But now I was happy, I was hopeful, I was blindsided… and he asked for money.
 I couldn’t believe it.
 Why now?

 He needed a large sum of money for a project he wanted to manage.
 Ten thousand dollars, to be exact.
 As an engineer, he bid for contracts and he needed that sum to be able to go to Switzerland for three months, manage a project and earn almost one million dollars in revenue.
-I said, “No.” He wouldn't give up begging me to help, that he had only a week to come up with the money and that he would pay me to double.
+I said, “No.” He wouldn’t give up begging me to help, that he had only a week to come up with the money and that he would pay me double.
 I said, “NO!”
 I stopped replying to his texts.

 A week later, he texted me.
 I admit I was curious to know if he had been able to go to Switzerland, and I answered his call.
-His behavior didn’t fit the pattern of what I saw from the other online dating scams.
+His behaviour didn’t fit the pattern of what I saw from the other online dating scams.
 Maybe this was just a coincidence.
 But that was a big mistake, because now he was more attentive, more affectionate, and still making plans for the future.
-He understood why I couldn't help and apologized for putting me in that situation.
+He understood why I couldn’t help and apologized for putting me in that situation.
 But weeks later, he asked again for money.
 Now, he needed to pay his nanny that was taking care of his two sons while he worked in Switzerland.
 This time, he only wanted five hundred dollars.
 Again, I said no. And this time, I told him that if he asked for money again, I was blocking him for good.
 A week later, he asked for money.

 This time we had a serious conversation.
 I explained to him that I thought he was part of an online dating scam.
 He got offended and wanted a chance to prove that he had good intentions for our relationship.
 Hoping to be proven wrong, wishing that, for once, someone would fight to stay with me, I asked, “If you knew that you would never get a cent from me, would you continue to call me?”
 He paused.
 After an awkward silence, the call went dead.